fabricai/ai-inside/README.md

 -   **integrationKey** is unique key (id) that identifies an integration (e.g. Acme Corporation) in FabricAI
 -   **sessionToken** is JWT that is used as an authorization to organization's integration as the employee

 The necessary tokens are passed in the header of every request.
+If you do not pass in `integrationKey` in the header, you will be using the integration as the `organization`.

 Note that while the integrationKey and sessionToken can be passed to client-side implementations, the employeeToken should always be kept secret.